serggasp/comp6741/README.md

 # comp6741
-Lecture notes for COMP6741 - Algorithms for intractable problems
+Lecture notes for UNSW's course COMP6741 - Algorithms for intractable problems

 Use `gen-tex.py` to generate, for each lecture, a simple file ending in `-SL.tex` for the slideshow and a simple file ending in `-LN.tex` for the lecture notes in the folder `./out/`.